List of Indian winners and nominees at the Cannes Film Festival

 The Cinema of India pavilion has garnered recognition at the Cannes Film Festival since its inception in 1946.
-The 1946 social-realistic film Neecha Nagar became the first Indian film to gain recognition at the Cannes, after it was awarded Palme d'Or at the first Cannes.
-In 1955, Special Mention (child actress) was received by Naaz for her work in Boot Polish by Prakash Aurora.
+The 1946 social-realistic film Neecha Nagar became the first Indian film to gain recognition at the Cannes, after it was awarded Grand Prix du Festival International du Film, the festival's highest prize, at the first Cannes.
+In 1955, Baby Naaz received Special Mention (child actress) for her work in Boot Polish by Prakash Aurora.

 In 1956, Satyajit Ray's Pather Panchali won the Best Human Document Award.
 In the same year Gotoma the Buddha by Rajbans Khanna, won Special mention for Best direction.
 In 1983 Mrinal Sen's directorial Kharij, won the Jury Prize.
 In 1988, Mira Nair's Oscar Nominated film Salaam Bombay! won the Caméra d'Or ("Golden Camera").
 In 1989, Shaji N. Karun's, Piravi has garnered the Caméra d'Or - Mention Spéciale.
 The 1999 film Marana Simhasanam directed by Murali Nair also received the Caméra d'Or.

+On the occasion of 100 Years of Indian Cinema, India was the Official Guest Country at the 66th Cannes.
+The first Incredible India Exhibition, a joint participation of the Ministry of Tourism and Ministry of Information and Broadcasting, Republic of India was inaugurated by Indian actor Chiranjeevi.